Purpose

 global index.
 The value list is a comma-delimited, ordered list of

-literal values corresponding to the column list in the global_partitioned_index
+literal values corresponding to the column list in the global_partitioned_index clause.
+Always specify MAXVALUE as the value of the last partition.

 Note:

-column, and if the date format does not specify the first two digits of the year, then you must use the TO_DATE
+If the index is partitioned on a DATE column, and if the date format does not specify the first two digits of the year, then you must use the TO_DATE function with a 4-character format mask for the year.
+The date format is determined implicitly by NLS_TERRITORY or explicitly by NLS_DATE_FORMAT.
+Refer to Oracle Database Globalization Support Guide for more information on these initialization parameters.

 See Also: